How to Create an SEO Campaign

 Facebook is one of the best sources of traffic, so you’ll really miss out if you’re not taking advantage of its users (around 2.4 billion monthly users.)
 Therefore, invest in a Facebook fan page to drive more traffic to your website.
 A well-constructed fan page can rank on Google as well and help improve your rankings.

 Starting a blog can help your business.
 You should provide killer content so that you can notice results within a year.
 But, besides creating great content, you should also focus on detailed guides and professional design to make everything look better.
 This will help you stand out from the crowd, which is really difficult these days.
 Alternatively, you can use a content creation tool like Content At Scale to create high-quality content for your blog.
 Whenever you choose any content creation tool, make sure you test the content on an AI content detection tool.

 The price you have to pay to get visitors to your site is constantly increasing.
 With conversion optimization, you can invest the budget you need in the future.

 Before optimizing your website for conversions, you need to survey your audience.
-In this way, you’ll find out what parts of your site is confusing to them, and why they are not making a purchase.
+In this way, you’ll find out what parts of your site are confusing to them and why they are not making a purchase.
 You can use Qualaroo to find the right template with survey questions for your visitors.